waye-dev/website/doc/PRIVACY.md

 8. Contact Us
 If you have any questions about this Privacy Policy or how we handle your data, please contact us at:
+The OS Waye Foundation
+Email: waye.dev@gmail.com
-The OS Waye FoundationEmail: waye.dev@gmail.comAddress: 8 The Green, STE A, Dover, Delaware 19901
+Address: 8 The Green, STE A, Dover, Delaware 19901
 By accessing our website, participating in our programs, or using our tools and research, you acknowledge that you have read and agree to this Privacy Policy.